spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 ### SRV record for ma1sd

-To make the ma1sd Identity Server (which this playbook may optionally install for you) enable its federation features, you need to set up a SRV record.
+To make the ma1sd Identity Server (which this playbook may optionally install for you) enable its federation features, you need to set up a `_matrix-identity._tcp` SRV record.
+Don't confuse this with the `_matrix._tcp` SRV record for server delegation, described above.

 When setting up a SRV record, if you are asked for a service and protocol instead of a hostname split the host value from the table where the period is.
 For example use service as `_matrix-identity` and protocol as `_tcp`.

 ### `_dmarc`, `postmoogle._domainkey` TXT and `matrix` MX records setup